Magesh-kanna/Magesh-Kanna/README.md

 # 💫 About Me:
 I'm currently working in Doodleblue innovations as a Software Engineer.

-And Have a huge interest to develop application in flutter, Android. especially Flutter Mobile and Web.
+And Have a huge interest to develop application in flutter, Android.
+Especially Flutter Mobile and Web responsive.

+With experience in REST API, Firebase, Hive, Sqlflite, JSON, Multiple Layouts in Android XML.

 ## 🌐 Socials: